 \paragraph{Generating Avatar Explainer.} To facilitate more effective dissemination and reception of complex medical information, we enhanced our instructional videos with an AI-generated virtual explainer.
 This avatar would simulate a medical practitioner, expected to improve patient comprehension and promote greater acceptance of the content.
 Building upon the translated report from previous steps, this step leveraged a text-to-video avatar generation model.
 Particularly, we took advantage of the commercially ready avatar generation pipeline, Tavus \citep{tavus2024advanced,tavus2024phoenix}, which consists of a series of AI techniques, including text to speech generation \citep{tan2021survey}, 3D head and shoulders reconstruction, audio to facial animation generation, and avatar video rendering utilizing 3D Gaussian Splatting \citep{kerbl20233d}.
-These features allow the pipeline to generate a lifelike, expressive, and engaging avatar to effectively convey medical information in an accessible manner.
-The resulting video demonstrated a high-fidelity, realistic avatar with smooth transitions between expressions and can adapt to various facial structures and expressions.
-This integration of an AI avatar bridged the gap between technical medical information and user-friendly interface, thus enhancing the comprehension and understanding for the video reports.
+By employing 3D Gaussian Splatting, the system efficiently handles complex visual features such as skin texture, hair, and subtle facial nuances.
+This resulted in an virtual explainer that enhances the engageability of the video reports with a simulated one-on-one conversation.